aamnah/fbgrab/INSTALL.md

 # Installation

+## To build you need:

+- zlib
+- libpng

+To run you have to enable the framebuffer in the linux kernel (if not already enabled).
+If you don't know how to do it, read the framebuffer howto.

 ## Script Install

 You can either install it manually using `make` and [installation instructions](./INSTALL.md) or use the following command (`wget` or `curl`) to use the provided `install.sh` script